PERSONAL FINANCE

 3. Share your concerns

-As you can see, the chances are your family and friends will be able to relate to your concerns.
+Financial issues can leave us feeling isolated, but whatever your money worries you are far from alone.
+The chances are your family and friends will be able to relate to your concerns.
 A problem shared is a problem halved, so speak to someone.
 If you’re not comfortable discussing issues with a friend or family member, search online for forums where you can chat with others in the same situation, or contact an organization which specializes in helping people gain control over their finances, such as The National Foundation for Credit Counseling.

 4. Check your financial health